Payment entry transactions

 |

-This field displays if the PROBALCTL - Progressive balance control (TRS chapter, PAY group) parameter is set to Yes It is enabled if the Entry batch checkbox is selected.
+This field displays if the PROBALCTL - Progressive balance control parameter (TRS chapter, PAY group) is set to Yes.
+It is enabled if the Entry batch checkbox is selected.
+Use it to define the balance control for the entry batch.
+Additional fields on the Entry batch tab are added for the balance control of the batch.
 Activating balance control requires the following settings.
 On the General tab:

 On the Entry tab: